jitsi/jitsi-videobridge/doc/svc.md

 minimize delay) at any time.

-NOTES: there may be something to write here about implementing a protection mode that minimizes the afformentioned problems.
+NOTES: there may be something to write here about implementing a protection mode that minimizes the aforementioned problems.

 [simulcast]: https://ieeexplore.ieee.org/abstract/document/7992929
 [1]: https://groups.google.com/d/topic/discuss-webrtc/gik2VH4hUjk/discussion